Journal Ideas for Kids–

 More About Poetry as a Journaling Technique

 Today I came across the classic poem “Written in March” by William Wordsworth.
 In Minnesota (where I live) March is the time of year when we begin to transition from the cold depths of winter to the new warmth and life of spring.

 When I read William’s words they inspired me to the depths of my soul and gave me a deep sense of reverence for the changing of seasons and how joyous it is to move from winter to spring.
 This experience then became my journaling topic for the day.
-That’s an amazing and inspired journal keeping tip that anyone can use.

 Introducing Poetry to Kids Journaling

 I want to invite you to share “Written in March” with your child (scroll down the page to read it).
-Explore his words together and create a journal entry (together) about your thoughts, feelings and reactions to his poem.
+Explore his words together and create a journal entry (together) about your thoughts, feelings, and reactions to his poem.